dkole4/city-bike-app/README.md

 ## Starting the app

-- To start the backend part of the application, use command `docker-compose up --build` in the root directory.
+- To start the backend part of the application:
-If you want to import data to the database, place `stations.csv` and `journeys.csv` files to the `/database/data` directory before starting the application.
+  - Place `stations.csv` and `journeys.csv` files to the `/database/data` folder.
+Leave them empty to if you don't want to import any data on the startup.
+  - Run command `docker-compose up --build`.

-- To start the frontend in development mode, install dependencies by running `npm install` in `/frontend` folder and start it by running `npm start` in the same folder.
+- To start the frontend in development mode:
+  - Install dependencies by running `npm install` in `/frontend` folder,
+  - Run command `npm start` in the same folder.

 ## Running tests

+- To run backend tests:
+  - Place `stations.csv` and `journey.csv` files to the `/database/data` folder,
-- To run backend tests, use command `docker-compose up --build backend-tests`.
+  - Run command `docker-compose up --build backend-tests`.

 ## Used technologies and why they were chosen
 - TypeScript